peterruler/mongo-arm/README.md

 - `docker compose up`

 # connect to docker container

+- Replace <172.19.0.2> in the .env file with your localmachines gateway address (see futher down in this README)
 - Connectionstring: `mongodb://root:example@172.19.0.2:27017/myFirstDatabase?retryWrites=true&w=majority`

-- Mongodb client to test db
+# Mongodb client to test db

+- input the Connectionstring
 - To test use free better mongodb GUI: https://www.mongodb.com/try/download/compass
 - (Testing mongodb in https://studio3t.com tryout 30 days)